 - Green onions can be substituted for Chinese parsley for garnishing.

-Tips to make the best sesame chicken stir-fry
+Tips to make the best spicy chicken stir fry

 - Do not skip the tenderizing step.
-That’s what makes this a great stir-fry recipe.
+That’s what makes this a great chicken stir-fry recipe.

 - The entire stir-frying process should be done on high flame.
 If you feel that chicken is getting burnt, sprinkle water or feel free to add a little oil.